Loaded Cauliflower Potato Salad (Video)

 - salt and fresh-ground black pepper to taste

-- Cut up cauliflower into smallish same-sized pieces and steam 5-6 minutes in a vegetable steamer or in a pan with a steamer insert.
-(Test a piece after 5 minutes; you want the cauliflower fairly soft to resemble the texture of potatoes.)
+- Cut up cauliflower into smallish same-sized pieces and steam 5-6 minutes in a vegetable steamer (affiliate link) or in a pan with a steamer insert (affiliate link).
+Test a piece after 5 minutes; you want the cauliflower fairly soft to resemble the texture of potatoes.

 - While the cauliflower cooks and then drains, cut bacon strips in short cross-wise strips and cook until the bacon is very crisp; then drain on paper towels.

-- Cook the boiled eggs (click that link to see the method I used, or use your favorite method.)
+- Make Perfect Hard-Boiled Eggs. (click that link to see the method I used, or use your favorite method.)
 Chop eggs coarsely.

 - Slice the green onion.
 Get one cup of grated sharp cheddar ready.